stanford-policylab/opp/py/data_readme_template.md

   officer pulling over 16 people throughtout that day
 - Data does not include search or contraband information
 - Data includes only citations
+- 2014 and 2018 only contain partial data

 ## Statewide, CA
 **Data notes**: